anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 </activity>
 ```

 Here the action is SEND, category is default, data is text.
 So when that matches in a intent, the said activity is a candidate.
-If there are more candidates system provides a chooser. (#*#* what are categories) Categories are DEFAULT, BROWSABLE, LAUNCHER.
-System addes DEFAULT if none specified.
+If there are more candidates system provides a chooser.
+Categories are DEFAULT, BROWSABLE, LAUNCHER, APP_BROWSER, HOME, OPENABLE etc. System addes DEFAULT if none specified.

 Pending intent is a token that grants another app or system permission to perform an action on your apps's behalf.
 These are used with notitications, alarms, widgets etc. Pending intent can also do the same things as an intent.